How to Read Nutrition Labels Without the Headache

 Check the serving size

 This is the number one trap.
-A bag of chips might display 130 kcal, but for a 30g serving when the bag is 150g.
-Before reading anything else, check if the values are for 100g or per serving.
-Always compare based on 100g to be able to compare products with each other.
+A bag of chips might show 130 kcal, but that's for a 30g serving when the bag is 150g.
+Before reading anything else, check if values are for 100g (standard in many regions) or per serving.
+Always compare based on 100g to be able to compare products effectively.

 2